milapdave/coblocks-click-to-tweet-block/readme.md

 2. Browse to the folder in the command line.
 3. Run the `npm install` command to install the plugin's dependencies within a /node_modules/ folder.
 4. Run the `npm run dev` command for development.
-5. Run the default gulp task to process the style.scss and editor.scss files.
+5. Run the `build` gulp task to process build files and generate a zip.

 ## Support ##
 Need help?
 This is a developer's portal for GutenKit and should not be used for general support.
 Please visit the [support forum on WordPress.org](https://wordpress.org/support/plugin/click-to-tweet-block-gutenberg) if you need help.